The tax year is 1 July through 30 June. However, tax authorities are empowered to approve a special year-end.

 The FBR is authorised to prescribe criteria for selection of audit of taxpayers who have filed their returns for a tax year.
-Based on such criteria, cases are selected through computer ballot separately for income tax, sales tax, and federal excise duty (though recently, the concept of a composite tax audit has also been introduced).
+Based on such criteria, cases are selected through computer ballot separately for income tax, sales tax, and federal excise duty.
 The returns are examined by tax authorities, and related documents and information are requisitioned.
 Show-cause notices are then raised and, on receipt of explanations from taxpayers, income or loss is assessed.
 In case of disagreement with assessments, the taxpayer has the right to agitate the issues before appellate forums.

-A procedure has been proposed by the tax authorities, whereby the FBR's system would automatically scrutinize a tax return within six months of its filing in order to identify / adjust (after affording and opportunity of hearing) any arithematical and clerical errors, incorrect claims, disallowance of tax credits / deductions and losses etc in the declared version of taxpayer's return
+A procedure has been proposed by the tax authorities, whereby the FBR's system would automatically scrutinise a tax return within six months of its filing in order to identify and adjust (after affording an opportunity of a hearing) any arithmetical and clerical errors, incorrect claims, and disallowance of tax credits, deductions, and losses, etc. in the declared version of the taxpayer's return.

 The concept of an ‘agreed assessment’ has been introduced.
 A taxpayer intending to settle a case may file an offer of settlement in the prescribed form before the ‘assessment oversight committee’, in addition to filing a reply to the notice of amendment proceedings.
 The Committee shall decide its position on the said offer and communicate to the taxpayer.
 In case of agreement, the taxpayer can deposit the tax due, with the Commissioner passing an amendment order to this effect (in which event the taxpayer shall lose the right to appeal); otherwise, the matter would again be referred back to the Commissioner for continuation of the amendment proceedings in the routine manner.
 This option is, however, not available in cases involving concealment of income or where the interpretation of question of law is involved and having an effect on other cases.